-- There is 194 universally recognized countries (193 members of the UN plus the Vatican [Holy See] but places like Palestine, Kosovo and Taiwan are partially recognized which in crease the count.
+There are 194 universally recognized countries (193 members of the UN plus the Vatican [Holy See]).
+Places like Palestine, Kosovo and Taiwan are partially recognized which increase the count.

-- State of Palestine is often included but it is only recognized by 138 UN members
+The State of Palestine is often included but it is only recognized by 138 UN members.

-- Kosvo is also often included but is only recognized by 97 UN members
+Kosovo is also often included but is only recognized by 97 UN members.

-Many sources such as worldometers state 195 countries, 193 UN members plus the two non-member states but in that count, they include the State of Palestine, which is only recognized in 138 of the 193 United Nations member states and countries like the United States, and Canada do not recognize it.
+Many sources state 195 countries, 193 UN members plus the two non-member states but in that count, they include the State of Palestine, which is only recognized in 138 of the 193 United Nations member states and countries like the United States, and Canada do not recognize it.

-The United States officially recognizes 195 countries as well, it has a similar list of countries, but instead of recognizing the State of Palestine, it recognizes Kosovo.
+The United States officially recognizes 195 countries as well; but instead of recognizing the State of Palestine, it recognizes Kosovo.
 Only 97 out of the 193 United Nations member states recognize Kosovo.
 In particular, Spain is one of the biggest opponents due to its opposition to the Basque and Catalan independence movements within its own country.

 Sources do not always agree on the total number of countries in the world.
-Looking at worldpopulationreview, this site claims there are 197 countries.
+Other sources claim there are 197 countries.
 They count Holy See and Palestine as UN observers but also consider Taiwan and Kosovo to be self-governed territories that both have substantial economic resources of their own.

 The latter fact is because Taiwan is considered as part of the Chinese territory; the same is correct for Kosovo being part of Serbia.
 With all the socio-economic, geographical, and political difficulties, this can all be subject to change over time.